cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 If you do not wish to create your own model architecture file from scratch, you can simply move or copy the pre-built file to the target location (juneberry/architectures/pytorch/resnet_simple.py).

-## Implement the training strategy outlined in a paper with a Juneberry model config.
+## Implementing the training strategy outlined in a paper with a Juneberry model config.

 To replicate the results from the He et al. paper, you must fully specify how the model was trained.